Amanda Shires: Musical career

 Shires released her first solo album, the mostly instrumental Being Brave, in 2005.
 Four years later, having relocated to Nashville, she released West Cross Timbers and in the same year released Sew Your Heart with Wires, a collaboration with Rod Picott.
 Her next solo album, Carrying Lightning was released in 2011, followed by Down Fell The Doves in August 2013 and My Piece of Land in September 2016.
 The latter proved to be Shires' breakthrough, gaining her a nomination from the Americana Music Association.

 She toured extensively with Picott from 2006.
-She has also performed and recorded with Jason Isbell & the 400 Unit, Devotchka, Chris Isaak, Thrift Store Cowboys, Todd Snider, and Justin Townes Earle.
+She has also performed and recorded with Jason Isbell & the 400 Unit, Devotchka, Chris Isaak, Thrift Store Cowboys, Todd Snider, Blackberry Smoke, and Justin Townes Earle.

-In 2011 she appeared in the movie Country Strong as one of the musicians backing singer Kelly Canter, played by Gwyneth Paltrow.
+In 2011, she appeared in the movie Country Strong as one of the musicians backing singer Kelly Canter, played by Gwyneth Paltrow.

 In 2011, Shires began attending Sewanee: The University of the South, a small liberal arts university in Sewanee, Tennessee.
 She graduated with a Master's of Fine Arts in Poetry in 2017.

 In 2012, Shires was named Artist of the Year by Texas Music magazine, appearing on the publication's cover.

 Shires won the Emerging Artist of the Year Award at the 2017 Americana Music Honors & Awards.
 In 2017, she supported John Prine on his worldwide tour alongside Isbell for select dates.
-In 2018, Shires announced that she was working on a new album, To The Sunset due for release on August 3, 2018 which, like My Piece of Land, will be produced by Dave Cobb.
+In 2018, Shires announced that she was working on a new album, To The Sunset due for release on August 3, 2018 which, like My Piece of Land, would be produced by Dave Cobb.
 Isbell revealed on Twitter that Gillian Welch and David Rawlings will make a guest appearance.
 As a member of the 400 Unit, Shires won the Grammy Award for Best Americana Album for The Nashville Sound.
 Shires contributed to The Tree of Forgiveness, the 2018 album by John Prine.
 To The Sunset was released on August 3, 2018.

 In 2019, Shires formed the country group The Highwomen, along with Brandi Carlile, Natalie Hemby, and Maren Morris.
 "Redesigning Women" was the first single from their self-titled debut album released on September 6, 2019.
-Following 2021 holiday album For Christmas, Shires released her seventh solo album Take It Like a Man on July 26, 2022.
+Following her 2021 holiday album For Christmas, Shires released her seventh solo album Take It Like a Man on July 26, 2022.

+Shires announced her eight album, Nobody's Girl on July 18, 2025 alongside the release of its lead single "A Way It Goes".
+It was recorded at Sound Emporium Studios, produced by Lawrence Rothman, and it set for release on September 26, 2025.